 We grow our own spaghetti squash ervery summer and by far our favorite way to prepare it is to pick it while still smallish, grill it (sliced in half, upside down) and then serve individual ‘bowls’ of it.
 To these everyone adds as much sauce as they want.

 Pizza crust and breadsticks.
 A great dipping sauce for delicious carbohydrates like freshly baked flat breads, bread rolls, pizza crust and breadsticks.

-Simply transfer any leftover sauce to a container for which you have a lid and refrigerate.
+Simply transfer any leftover sauce to an airtight container for which you have a lid and refrigerate.
 It will keep well for a few days.
 Warming it up is simply a matter of reheating the solid it will form once in the fridge.
 Either warm up in a sauce pan over low heat or in the microwave.